Yamakuprina/ftp-client-jdk/ftp-client/README.md

 ### About

-This is a simple FTP protocol client build completely on Sockets without any non-JDK libraries, except "maven-jar-plugin".
-It could be removed too, but in this case every build will require manual setting.
+This is a simple FTP protocol client built completely on Sockets without any non-JDK libraries, except "maven-jar-plugin" (it can be removed too, but in this case every build will require manual setting).
-It is used to send and receive file with the information about students.
+Ftp-client is used to send and receive file with the information about students.

 ### Usage
 0) First of all, you need to modify the config.properties file to your needs.
 It stores 4 variables this app will use: